 These methods work well since the divided attention allows the dog to become accustomed to whatever was causing the nervousness.
 While using the commands method, you can treat the dog with some nice food that it likes so that it can quickly calm down.

 Another good distraction method is to introduce familiar toys like a favorite animal or chew toy.
 This will help the dog to tolerate whatever was causing the nervousness.

 Try Using a Thundershirt to Calm the Nerves

 Sometimes when you are traveling with your dog, a thundershirt will help to calm a nervous dog.
 This is because the weight of the thundershirt applies some pressure on certain areas of the body.
 This pressure is used to relieve anxiety and it has been used with good success for dogs and cats.
 The only problem is that they are a bit on the pricey side ($45).
 However, the thundershirt works depending on the situation where it is applied.
 For instance, it might not work for separation anxiety but can work when you are traveling with the dog.
 It will also depend on the dog’s personality or behavior.
 It is also advisable to use other natural means of calming the dog together with the thundershirt so that it can be effective.

 Give Your Nervous Dog a Relaxing Massage

 Just like in humans, a good massage will help calm your dog’s nerves.
-A massage helps in controlling and minimizing the anxiety.
+A massage helps in controlling and minimizing anxiety.
 Give your dog a good massage using long and slow strokes so as to soothe and comfort them.
 Talking to your dog in a calming tone will help while you are giving the message.

 Use of Slow Music Rhythms to Calm a Nervous Dog